johnmacharia07/patanisho/README.md

 6. Access the deploy icon button then changee the environment to "Javascript VM".

-7. Input minimum dialog box and deploy.
+7. Make an input in the minimum dialog box and deploy.

 ## TECHNOLOGIES USED: